JadeChan03/rag-qa-fullstack/README.md

 #### For Windows:

 1. **Install SSL Dependencies**:
-   Download and install the necessary SSL libraries, such as OpenSSL, from [https://slproweb.com/products/Win32OpenSSL.html](https://slproweb.com/products/Win32OpenSSL.html).
+   <br>Download and install the necessary SSL libraries, such as OpenSSL, from [https://slproweb.com/products/Win32OpenSSL.html](https://slproweb.com/products/Win32OpenSSL.html).
 Ensure that the correct version for your system architecture (32-bit or 64-bit) is installed.

 2. **Set Environment Variables**:
-   Configure the paths to the OpenSSL libraries in your environment variables:
+   <br>Configure the paths to the OpenSSL libraries in your environment variables:
    - Add the `bin` directory of OpenSSL (e.g., `C:\Program Files\OpenSSL-Win64\bin`) to your `PATH`.
    - Set the `INCLUDE` and `LIB` environment variables to point to the OpenSSL installation directories.

 3. **Reinstall Python with OpenSSL Support**:
-   Use the following commands to reinstall Python via `pyenv-win` with OpenSSL:
+   <br>Use the following commands to reinstall Python via `pyenv-win` with OpenSSL:

    ```bash
    set "PYTHON_CONFIGURE_OPTS=--with-openssl=C:\Program Files\OpenSSL-Win64"